-How to Get an Auto Loan With Bad Credit
+How to Buy a Car With a Bad Credit Score

 Generally, banks and credit unions look at the following things in addition to your credit report and credit score when making approval decisions: